itamarsalazar/cubdl/README.md

 ## Metrics

-Some of the evaluation metrics have been included in [metrics.py](metrics.py).
-Note that no regions of interest (ROI) are provided; the ROIs will be selected on a per-dataset basis in the test data.
+The following evaluation metrics have been included in [scoring/metrics.py](scoring/metrics.py).
+Initially no regions of interest (ROIs) were provided to the CUBDL participants.
+With the repository updates made on July 1st, the ROIs for each type of target are now defined within [scoring/make_rois_<target>.py].
+To generate and measure all predefined ROIs for the CUBDL Task 1 dataset, run [scoring/run_all.py](scoring/run_all.py).

 ### Within-Image Metrics